otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-laravel-api-1.md

 **Note:** A command prompt window will display.
 It will take a few minutes to create the project.

-Feel free to use this comand prompt window going forward.
+Feel free to use this command prompt window going forward.
 Once the project is created, open it in **Visual Studio Code**.

 ## Directory Structure